 Amphetamine is another must-have app for your Mac — especially if you use a multiple monitor setup.
 It is basically a utility tool that allows you to use your MacBook in a clamshell mode without having to keep it connected to a power source all the time, such that you can use multiple monitors hooked to your Mac effectively and increase your productivity.

-Clamshell (or closed-lid) mode on MacBooks, in case you are unaware, only works when you have a charger plugged-in to your system.
-While this isn’t a point of concern till the time your MacBook is charging, keeping it plugged-in post a complete charge can put your battery through unnecessary stress and heating, and in turn, contribute to your battery’s degradation.
+Clamshell (or closed-lid) mode on MacBooks, in case you are unaware, only works when you have a charger plugged-in into your system.
+While this isn’t a point of concern till the time your MacBook is charging, keeping it plugged-in post a complete charge can put your battery through unnecessary stress and heating and, in turn, contribute to your battery’s degradation.
 And that is exactly what Amphetamine helps you with by allowing you to enable clamshell mode sessions without having a charger plugged into your MacBooks at all times.
 Furthermore, to take things up a notch, the app also supports triggers that you can set to start a clamshell mode session automatically.

 15. Pocket: best read-it-later app for Mac

 Pocket is a popular read-it-later service.
-Read-it-later or bookmarking app, as you might know, allows you to add (save) items (articles, videos, pages, etc.) you wish to read but do not have the time for, at the very moment, to revisit later.
+Read-it-later or bookmarking app, as you might know, allows you to add (save) items (articles, videos, pages, etc.) you wish to read but do not have the time for at the very moment, to revisit later.
 And with Pocket, that is precisely what you can do.

 If you like reading, Pocket can prove to be a very useful utility on your Mac.
-Since now, you can save all the different articles you come across in a day and read them later.
-And in turn, still manage to catch up on what’s important while focussing at work.
+Now, you can save all the different articles you come across in a day and read them later.
+And in turn, still manage to catch up on what’s important while focusing at work.
 What’s more, the app even works when you are offline.
 So you can read all your curated content offline as well.
-One of the best features of Pocket is that you can have all your content synced across multiple devices, not to mention, you can add new content on any of your devices and access it on the other.
+One of the best features of Pocket is that you can have all your content synced across multiple devices, not to mention you can add new content on any of your devices and access it on the other.
 That way, you can catch up on your pending reads on the go on any of your linked devices.

 Pocket alternatives: Instapaper, Reeder 4, and Raindrop.io.